Vandalia, IL Criminal Defense Attorneys

 - Theft of Services – DISMISSED

-Our Of Counsel Attorneys – A Tradition of Criminal Defense Excellence
+A Legacy & Tradition of Southern Illinois Criminal Defense Excellence

 Our criminal attorneys understand how scary it can be after you’ve been charged with a crime.
-We know that you have a lot of questions, about the charges, the process, and your future.
-Josh helps too but these questions to rest.
+We know that you have a lot of questions, about the charges you’re facing, the process, and your future.
+Josh helps to put these questions to bed.
 He has experience and knowledge when you need it most.
 Josh will be completely upfront and frank with you about the severity of your charges, and how he can help.
 Attorney Josh Reeves can help you get the best possible outcome, whether that means getting the case dismissed, going to a jury trial, or working out a reasonable plea with the State.
-Josh will go through all the evidence and file all the necessary motions to give you the best chance on your case.
-Your new criminal lawyer Josh Reeves is waiting to hear from you and evaluate your case completely free.
+Josh will go through all the evidence and file all the necessary motions to give you the best chance in your case.
+Your new criminal lawyer Josh Reeves is waiting to hear from you.

 Still Not Sure?
 Listen to Our Former Clients